Nationality law: Czech Republic

-The Czech Republic grants nationality—and thus the right of residence—to anyone whose parents are or were Czech nationals, unless the individual is also a national of a country that has a treaty with the Czech Republic barring dual nationality of the Czech Republic and that country.
+The Czech Republic grants nationality at birth to a child if at least one parent is a Czech national; Czech law permits dual or multiple nationality.
 Moreover, people of Czech origin might be granted the right to permanent residence (Czech origin is a reason worth of consideration).

 In 1995, the Czech Republic amended its Nationality Law to provide the Interior Ministry with the discretion to waive the usual five-year residency requirement for foreigners that had been resettled in the Czech Republic by 31 December 1994.
 This amendment was aimed particularly at several hundred ethnic Czechs which had been brought by the Czech government from the Ukrainian region of Volhynia, and was of a limited duration.
 The amendment was consistent with what the Czech Ministry of Labor and Social Affairs has identified as "the Czech government's policy principles regarding the resettlement of foreigners of Czech origin living abroad."
 A private fund, the People In Need Czech Television Foundation, worked with government authorities between 1995 and 2001 to effect this resettlement in the specific instance of Russian and Kazakh nationals of Czech origin, and had resettled approximately 750 such persons as of 2000.

 Finland

-The Finnish Aliens Act provides for persons who are of Finnish origin to receive permanent residence.
-It is usually Ingrian Finns from the former Soviet Union who exercise this right, though American, Canadian, and Swedish nationals with Finnish ancestry are eligible.

-The Finnish Immigration Service states that, under certain conditions, persons with "Finnish roots" or an otherwise "close connection to Finland" may receive a residence permit in Finland without the requirement of any further grounds (e.g., work or studies).
-Receiving a residence permit depends on the directness and closeness of Finnish ancestry.
-If the ancestry dates back several generations, a residence permit cannot be granted on this basis.

-According to the Immigration Service, people who may be granted a residence permit based on these conditions can be divided into the following three groups: